VkumarStack/CS_118_Notes/Chapter 2.md

 - **TCP** is connected-oriented and ensures data reliability
   - The client and the server exchange transport-layer control information *before* the application-level messages flow; this **handshaking process** establishes a TCP connection between the sockets of the two processes
     - The connection goes both ways
+    - Flow control ensures the sender does not overwhelm the receiver
   - There is also a congestion-control mechanism that throttles a sending process when the network is congested between the sender and the receiver
+    - This is different from flow control as flow control throttles based on *endpoints* whereas congestion control throttles based on *network core*
   - An extension to TCP is known as **Transport Layer Security (TLS)**, which adds on to TCP security services such as encryption, data integrity, and end point authentication
     - The TLS socket will encrypt data before passing it through the TCP socket, and then the receiver TLS socket will decrypt the data before passing is through the receiver's TCP socket
 - **UDP** is more of a lightweight protocol, notably being connectionless and unreliable